-It's comparatively simple to know that your accounts are adequately managed in a one-person business.
+Knowing that your accounts are adequately managed in a one-person business is comparatively simple.
 You are the sole buyer and are thus fully aware of all expenditures and revenue.

-However, it's more crucial to ensure that everything is legal in a larger organization because employees act as the business buyers.
+However, ensuring that everything is legal in a larger organisation is more crucial because employees act as the business buyers.

-Companies may verify that every payment was authorized, verified, and accompanied by a receipt through the reconciliation process.
+Companies may verify that every payment was authorised, verified, and accompanied by a receipt through the reconciliation process.
 Otherwise, tracking where the company's money is going is difficult.

 Why expense reconciliation is difficult

 Payment reconciliation is frequently a laborious and unappreciated chore, even though it should be commonplace.